Surrogacy Income and Taxes – Do You Pay Taxes on Surrogacy Compensation?

 As we said earlier, you should direct questions about income taxes to your personal tax accountant, who is well versed in the tax laws in your state.

 We hope you have found the answers you were looking for.
 We can always help you with further details if required.
-If you are interested in becoming a Surrogate Mother, simply fill out the application and find out whether you qualify within 72 hours.
+If you are interested in becoming a Surrogate Mother, simply fill out the application and find out instantly whether you qualify.